cmcdonald6/lassie/README.md

 # lassie
-- using lassie to scrape data from webpages
+- Using lassie to scrape data from webpages

 # logging my use of the library